 By fortifying movements, we shift systems, as well as shape regional and national narratives.
 We re-imagine how our communities are governed and funded in order to redefine how residents are able to thrive in them.

 The freedom to see justice and liberation for myself and my community

-This program was formalized in 2016 through Kellogg Foundation’s Truth, Racial Healing, and Transformation initiative (THRT) and builds on the legacy of the Foundation’s commitments to address the long-standing racial inequities revealed by Hurricane Katrina, remove confederate monuments, and provide legal defense for those who have demonstrated against police brutality.
-FFL’s place-based, multi-racial, and multi-ethnic interpretation of the THRT framework envisions the proactive reinforcement of policies, practices, attitudes, and actions that produce equitable power, access, opportunities, treatment, and outcomes for all.
+This program was formalized in 2016 through Kellogg Foundation’s Truth, Racial Healing, and Transformation initiative (TRHT) and builds on the legacy of the Foundation’s commitments to address the long-standing racial inequities revealed by Hurricane Katrina, remove confederate monuments, and provide legal defense for those who have demonstrated against police brutality.
+FFL’s place-based, multi-racial, and multi-ethnic interpretation of the TRHT framework envisions the proactive reinforcement of policies, practices, attitudes, and actions that produce equitable power, access, opportunities, treatment, and outcomes for all.

 Since TRHT's initiation, FFL has invested nearly $400,000 in more than 35 organizations working to end separation (by segregation, colonization, and concentrated poverty), advance policy, and remove barriers to economic opportunities.
 By leveraging resources, connections, and existing work, the Racial Justice program activates community leaders who are advancing justice strategies rooted in trust and understanding of our common humanity.
-As programmatic activity expands beyond THRT, the program will implement a truth-telling campaign to develop public narratives, collaborate more deeply with housing advocates, and invest deeply in the work of healing justice to both prevent and address generational trauma and violence.
+As programmatic activity expands beyond TRHT, the program will implement a truth-telling campaign to develop public narratives, collaborate more deeply with housing advocates, and invest deeply in the work of healing justice to both prevent and address generational trauma and violence.

 The freedom to be the steward of my land and water